-So there is this flea market here in the Chicago area that is held in the town of St. Charles at the Kane County fairgrounds the first weekend of the month.
+So there is this flea market here in the Chicago area that is held in the town of St. Charles at the Kane County Fairgrounds the first weekend of the month.
 I had been years ago when I was carrying Annie (so 12 years ago!) but it was cold and rainy that day and I didn’t end up staying too long.
-So for years I have heard so many people say that ya gotta go to this thing!
+For years I had heard so many people say that you gotta go to this thing!

 Here are some of the highlights:

-They were asking 12 dollars a jar.....ummm, no thank you.
+They were asking 12 dollars a jar….. no, thank you.

 This booth was a favorite but their prices were a little too high.

-Loved her name......
+Loved her name.

 Loved this basket but 28 dollars???
 Yeah, not what I wanted to spend.
 It was still there at the end of the day but by then I had already found a much cheaper replacement.
 Rebecca, however, loved another basket in this booth for 18 dollars.
 It was gone when we came back.